LivingLegacyMedia/vowbound/chapter_15.md

 They were free, but they weren't whole.

 Fragments of memory remained.
-Fragments of feeling.
+Partial feeling.
 But the connections were broken.
 The neural pathways severed.
 They'd been hollow long enough for some damage to be permanent—or at least, would require months of patient rebuilding.

 *Better than staying hollow,* Cassian told himself. *They can rebuild.
 We'll help them.*

 But the cost to himself was severe.
 Holding twenty-seven tethers simultaneously had shattered his coherence.
 Making three separate restoration trades had drained his vitality.
-His thoughts felt like scattered puzzle pieces.
+His thoughts felt like puzzle pieces dumped from a box.
 His memories surfaced randomly, disconnected from meaning.

 Around the room, chaos erupted.